 “Maybe,” Gary said, going back to his noodles.
 “Maybe not.
 Good luck.”

-“It is, isn’t it?”
+“Thank you.”
 Veronica smiled, that smile that showed all her teeth.
 He tried to decide if her black eyes burned or if it was just in his head.
 “Go through to the living room, Harry.
 There’s more wine.
 I’ll join you shortly.”

 Harry swallowed.
 “Oh, ok.
 Where are you going?”